Piprahwa: Distribution of the relics

 Prince Prisdang (aka Jinavaravansa), a former ambassador to Siam and cousin to the King Rama V, had been ordained as a Buddhist monk in Sri Lanka and arrived at Piprahwa shortly after the discovery.
-He soon learned that W.C.
-Peppe had placed his finds at the disposal of the government.
-His eloquent arguments to persuade British government officials to donate the bone relics to the King of Siam to share with Buddhist communities in other countries received some support from lower level British officials and worked their way up to the Viceroy.
+He soon learned that W. C. Peppé had placed his finds at the disposal of the government.
+His eloquent arguments to persuade British government officials to donate the bone relics to the King of Siam to share with Buddhist communities in other countries received support from lower level British officials and worked their way up to the Viceroy.
 It was an obvious solution that might appease Buddhists who were upset that the recently discovered Bodh Gaya, believed to be the place of the Buddha's enlightenment, had remained under Hindu control.
 It was also a gesture of goodwill to a country that was being courted by the French, Russian, and Dutch superpowers of the time.
 In 1899, a ceremony was held and the bone relics were handed off to an emissary of King Rama V and traveled to Bangkok.
-Prisdang’s request to be involved was not realized.
+Prisdang's request to be involved was not granted.

-The bone relics were immediately distributed across several locations, including Golden Mount Temple in Bangkok, Thailand, Shwedagon pagoda in Rangoon, Myanmar, Arakan pagoda in Mandalay, Myanmar, Dipaduttamarama Temple in Colombo, Sri Lanka, Waskaduwe Vihara in Kalutara, Sri Lanka, and the Marichiwatta stupa in Anuradhapura, Sri Lanka.
+The bone relics were immediately distributed across several locations, including Golden Mount Temple in Bangkok, Thailand, Shwedagon Pagoda in Rangoon, Myanmar, Arakan pagoda in Mandalay, Myanmar, Dipaduttamarama Temple in Colombo, Sri Lanka, Waskaduwe Vihara in Kalutara, Sri Lanka, and the Marichiwatta stupa in Anuradhapura, Sri Lanka.

-The majority of the gold and jewelry relic offerings were donated by the Indian government to the Indian Museum, Kolkata.
-Today, a replica urn is on display.
-Photographs of the items are on display at the Kapilavastu Museum at Piprahwa that is visited by Buddhist pilgrims.
+The majority of the gold and jewelry relic offerings were placed by the Indian government in the Indian Museum, Kolkata.
+Today, a replica urn is all that is on display.
+Photographs of the relic offerings can be seen at the Kapilavastu Museum at Piprahwa that is visited by Buddhist pilgrims.

-W. C. Peppe was allowed to retain a number of duplicates which are exhibited in museums today.
-He also gave some pieces to Prince Prisdang and Prisdang's Buddhist master, Sri Subuthi.
-A box of 12 flowers was most likely given to Thomas Rhys Davids and the Royal Archaeological Society and discovered as part of a clean up at the Buddhist Society headquarters in London in 2004.
+W. C. Peppé was allowed to keep a number of 'duplicate items' which have been exhibited at the Rietberg Museum in Zurich, the Rubin Museum in New York, the Asian Civilizations Museum in Singapore, the Metropolitan Museum of Art in New York and the National Museum of Korea in Seoul.
+Peppe also gave some pieces to Prince Prisdang and Prisdang's Buddhist master, Sri Subuthi.